Ibrahimkhalill/django-boilerplate/README.md

-# Choosie Backend
+# Django Boilerplate

-A Django-based backend API for managing users, restaurants, and OTP authentication.
+A Django-based backend API for managing users and OTP authentication.

 ---